sloppyjuicy/office-developer-client-docs.fr-FR/docs/access/desktop-database-reference/findrecord-macro-action.md

 - Office.Version=v15
 localization_priority: Normal
 ms.openlocfilehash: 086993095daef3ff4ad87aed9f572a09124a9d31
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28709970"
+ms.locfileid: "32292372"
 ---
 # <a name="findrecord-macro-action"></a>FindRecord, action de macro

-**S’applique à**: Access 2013, Office 2013
+**S’applique à** : Access 2013, Office 2013

-Vous pouvez utiliser l’action **TrouverEnregistrement** pour rechercher la première instance de données qui répondent aux critères spécifiés par les arguments **TrouverEnregistrement** .
-Ces données peuvent être dans l’enregistrement actif, dans un enregistrement suivant ou précédent ou dans le premier enregistrement.
-Vous pouvez rechercher des enregistrements dans la table active feuille de données, requête, formulaire ou formulaire.
+You can use the **FindRecord** action to find the first instance of data that meets the criteria specified by the **FindRecord** arguments.
+This data can be in the current record, in a succeeding or prior record, or in the first record.
+You can find records in the active table datasheet, query datasheet, form datasheet, or form.

-## <a name="setting"></a>Valeur
+## <a name="setting"></a>Setting

-L'action **TrouverEnregistrement** possède les arguments suivants.
+L’action **TrouverEnregistrement** possède les arguments suivants.

 <table>
 <colgroup>